connamulder/DLIP/README.md

-# An interpretable study on the deep transfer learning for image classification of plutonic rocks in the Dabieshan, China.
+# Deeper network, better performance?
+An interpretable study on the deep transfer learning for image classification of plutonic rocks in the Dabieshan, China.